 SECTION 4 – Disposition of Corporate Assets in the Event of Dissolution

-In the event the corporation is dissolved, the assets of the corporation shall be distributed to the conservation land trust Berkshire Natural Resources Council, Inc. in Pittsfield, Massachusetts, or its successor(s) or assign(s)Attorney.
+In the event the corporation is dissolved, the assets of the corporation shall be distributed to the conservation land trust Berkshire Natural Resources Council, Inc. in Pittsfield, Massachusetts, or its successor(s) or assign(s), but only after notice to and approval by the Public Charities Division of the Attorney General of the Commonwealth.

 SECTION 5 – Amendments